 Apples.
 This dog favorite is a great healthy snack and is a great sources of vitamins A and C!

 Peas and green beans.
 Peas and green beans are a great way to infuse your pup's food with healthy, low-calorie nutrients.
 Peas provide extra potassium and the green beans are great sources of vitamins C and K.

-Of course, these aren't the only human foods dogs can stomach, just the healthiest for them!
+Of course, these aren't the only human foods dogs can stomach, just the healthiest for them.
 Just be sure to look it up before you toss it to your pet!

 Unless you live under a rock, you know that chocolate and cocoa are completely off limits.
 However, that's not the only favorite snack of yours that could poison your dog.
 Other everyday items, like onions and grapes could also really sicken, or kill, your best friend.
 Check out this list of the most poisonous foods, provided by Web MD for pets, for dogs and be sure you keep them far away from your pup's curious snout!
 These poisonous foods are bad for all dogs, but are even more extreme for smaller breeds, like shih tzus, Yorkies, chihuahuas and tea cup breeds.

 Chocolate and cocoa.
 The reason behind the toxicity in this sweet treat lies in the theobromine, or toxic agent.
 Just one bite can cause a dog to vomit or have diarrhea.
 It can also cause abnormal heart rhythm, tremors, seizures and death.

 Grapes.
 These popular fruits need to kept away from your pup, especially if your dog is older or sick.
 Something in the grapes is known to cause kidney disease in most breeds.

 Avocados.
 This healthy fruit contains persin, which is known to give dogs vomiting and diarrhea.

 Onions and garlic.
 These flavor enhancers need to be kept far away from your dog.
 Large volumes of these vegetables and herbs can cause gastrointestinal irritation and red blood cell damage, which can lead to anemia.

 Alcohol.
 Feeding your pet beer or wine isn't funny, it could be deadly.
 Just a drop can lead to vomiting, diarrhea, central nervous system depression, difficulty breathing and even death.
 The effects are even worse in smaller breeds.

-- Milk and dairy products.
+Milk and dairy products.
 Just one slice of cheese won't kill your pet, but excessive dairy will likely negatively disrupt their digestive system, since dogs don't have as much of the lactose breaking enzyme that humans do.